Roger de Leybourne

-Sir Roger de Leybourne (1215–1271) was an English soldier, landowner and royal servant during the Second Barons' War.
+Sir Roger de Leybourne or Roger Leyburn (1215–1271) was an English soldier, landowner and royal servant during the Second Barons' War.

 Origins

 Roger was the younger son of another Sir Roger de Leybourne, by his first wife, Eleanor, the daughter and heiress of Stephen of Thornham.
 In 1199, when the elder Roger was still a minor, his wardship was sold to Thornham for 300 marks.
 The elder Roger then joined the rebels at the start of the First Barons' War in 1215, being captured in November at the siege of Rochester Castle, paying 250 marks for his release.
 After the death of the elder Roger some time before 1251 his son William de Leybourne inherited seven Knight's fees in Kent and Oxfordshire, as well as substantial debts, which were only cancelled in 1253 by Henry III.